victorbeltranjimenez/PR-Final/README.md

 ## Hypotheses / Questions
 * Can you identify a person with speech accurately?
 * Can this process improve the customer experience and relationship?
-* What are the hypotheses you would like to test in order to answer your question?
-Frame your hypothesis with statistical/data languages (i.e. define Null and Alternative Hypothesis).
-You can use formulas if you want but that is not required.

 ## Dataset
 Data from Github including 3000 .wav files including 6 speakers, saying the numbers 0 to 9 with 50 repetitions for each number.